 I am an associate professor of English at Framingham State University, where I teach undergraduate and graduate courses on modern and contemporary poetry (including contemporary African American poetry and poetry of the Harlem Renaissance), American literature, and composition.

-I am the author of Poetic Modernism in the Culture of Mass Print (Johns Hopkins, 2017) as well as multiple articles and essays on modern poetry, print culture/periodical studies, and digital humanities.
+I am the author of Poetic Modernism in the Culture of Mass Print (Johns Hopkins, 2017) along with multiple articles and essays on modern poetry, print culture/periodical studies, and digital humanities.

 I also direct the Modern American Poetry Site (MAPS), the premier academic website on modern and contemporary American poetry.